 Whatever term you choose to use, it’s important to understand that all of these products (oils, tinctures, and vape liquids), are made using some kind of oil as a carrier for the actual CBD.
 In its pure, isolated state, CBD that’s extracted from the raw cannabis plant exists as a solid – it kind of looks like salt, actually.

 CBD oils (or CBD tinctures) generally use some kind of food grade oil like olive or canola oil (or hemp seed oil, of course) as the carrier so that it can be absorbed and digested efficiently by the body.

-Vape liquids, on the other hand, need to use a different kind of carrier oil because typical vegetable oils (like olive oil) are too viscous to be burned with vape pen heating coils (try putting some olive oil in a vape pen and tell us what happens).
+Vape liquids, on the other hand, need to use a different kind of carrier oil because typical vegetable oils (like olive oil) are too viscous to be burned with vape pen heating coils.

 To read more about how CBD oils are made, and the potential dangers of CBD vape liquids, check out our in-depth article that discusses CBD Vape Pens.